 Measure selective attention and interference control.
 Respond to the center arrow while flankers try to mislead you.

-This test measures how well you can focus on the relevant information while ignoring distracting signals.
+This test measures how well you can focus on relevant information while ignoring distractions.
 You will see five arrows.
 Your task is to respond to the direction of the center arrow only.

 Controls: Left = ArrowLeft or 1, Right = ArrowRight or 2.
 Click the blue area (or press Space/Enter) to start.